Collegiate Cycling - Membership

 If you’ve never raced before, you will be automatically assigned to the lowest category, so you will only be competing against others at your skill level.
 Once you have some race experience under your belt, you can submit for an upgrade from your My USA Cycling account page under "License Info".
 You can find information about the requirements for upgrading here.

 Registering your club with USA Cycling Collegiate could not be easier.
 Every year all collegiate cycling clubs, both new and old, must register with USA Cycling to be officially recognized, insured, and permitted to host events.
-The annual membership fee for a collegiate team is $75.

 New clubs may register for free for the first year.
 All you need to do is fill out the USA Cycling Club Application Form and Collegiate Club Eligibility Form and send them in to USA Cycling (contact information can be found on the form itself).
 Please submit your application at least 45 days prior to club participation in an event.